PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Legacy Stone.md

 ### Description:

-- This shimmering Siberys Dragonshard is 2 inches long with the di
+- This shimmering Siberys Dragonshard is 2 inches long with the diameter of a grape.
+It has a rapid, darting glow, as though something is bouncing off the inner walls of the shard, trying to find an exit.

-### History:

-- Where it originated, how it was created, key events tied to it

-### Powers/Abilities:

-- Magical powers, effects, or quirks

 ### Location:

-- Where the item is currently located
+- Behind an impenetrable locked door in [[Wolfsbane Workshop]]

 ### Ownership/Affiliation:

-- Who possesses the item or has an interest in obtaining it
+- House Cannith has been trying to get behind the locked door since Geralt's parents fled House Cannith.

 ### Significance:

-- Why the item is important, how it ties into the campaign story
+- Contained within are flashbacks to important memories in Yelena's life, from her perspective.
+They were planted in this stone by his parents for Geralt to find.

 ### Interacting With It:

 - How PCs might encounter, identify, or be able to use the item

-### Hook:

-- A potential main/side quest adventure hook relating to the item